-As always, if you have any questions please feel free to pop in and see me at 08:30 or at home time.
+As always, if you have any questions please feel free to pop in and see me before school or at home time.
 You can also contact me via an email to school or leave a message for me to phone you at a time which is convenient.

 A few friendly reminders…

 Reading is of the utmost importance.
 Children should be doing some reading at home every night.
 Please could an adult record pages read and a brief comment in the reading diary.
 In Year 2, children will read to the teacher once per week, although this may be reviewed if it is felt it would be beneficial to read more often.
 There will be no set reading day and children should have their reading folder and books in school every day.
 Times tables are of equal importance and I have suggested to the children they should be doing a little practice each day.

-P.E. will be on Tuesday and Wednesday this year so please ensure children have their kits in school on these days.
+P.E. continues on Tuesday and Wednesday so please ensure children have their kits in school on these days.
 For P.E. children need to bring their Farrowdale t-shirt and shorts plus white socks and black pumps in the red drawstring bag.

-Weekly homework will resume this week for all of the Infant department. for Year 2, homework will be set on Friday to be handed in the following Thursday.
+Weekly homework has already resumed for all of the Infant department. for Year 2, homework will be set on Friday to be handed in the following Thursday.
 There will be a piece of English, a piece of Maths and sometimes spelling words or times tables.
 If your child is finding the homework overly onerous, please do let me know.

-English – Fairy tales, nonsense poetry and Instructions.
+English – Traditional tales, explanation and descriptive poetry.
 Alongside this will run Phonics, SPaG, reading comprehension and handwriting.